-What Deliverables Can I Expect When Hiring a Digital Marketing Agency?
+What Services Can I Expect When Hiring a Digital Marketing Agency?

-Do you want to know more about the type of deliverables you can expect when hiring a digital marketing agency?
+Do you want to know more about the type of digital marketing services or deliverables you can expect when hiring a digital marketing agency?

 If so, I can completely understand why; you’ll want to know you’re definitely getting your money’s worth.
 Perhaps you even have a specific idea of exactly what you think you’re going to need in your head.